Bloat (film): Production

 Pulsar Content and XYZ Films teamed up to handle sales on Bloat.
 The film is an international co-production between Bazelevs Company and Flag Co.
 Ltd.

 Written and directed by Pablo Absento, filming began in New York City and wrapped in Tokyo in October.
 The post-production was completed in mid 2023.
 The film marks the second collaboration of Bazelevs Company and Pulsar Content.

 Release

 The film was released in theaters and VOD on March 7, 2025, under Lionsgate.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on four critics, indicating "mixed or average" reviews.

 For Starburst magazine, Jack Bottomley rated it 3/5 stars writing in the conclusion of his review: "Still, for fans of the many genres being blended, there is something to see here, even if Bloat could have been more."
 For Dread Central, Mary Beth McAndrews rated it 3/5 stars and wrote that "while Bloat is a refreshing take on the subgenre, especially through its attempts to discuss Japanese lore and yokai, a jumbled plot keeps the new screen life film from ach."

 Giving 1 and a half stars out of 4 Marya E. Gates of RogerEbert.com wrote; "Despite a fiery penultimate scene, Absento’s film ends with a courtroom whimper."